Computational studies of thin metal film growth on weakly-interacting 2D substrates

 ||Kostas Sarakinos <email@example.com>|

-The goal of the project is to study, by means of deterministic (ab initio molecular dynamics) and stochastic (kinetic Monte-Carlo), simulations the initial stages of thin metal film growth on weakly-interacting 2D substrates.
+The goal of the project is to study, by means of deterministic (non-equilibrium ab initio molecular dynamics) and stochastic (kinetic Monte-Carlo), simulations the initial stages of thin metal film growth on weakly-interacting 2D substrates.

 Atoms deposited from the vapor phase on weakly-interacting substrates self-assemble in dispersed three-dimensional (3D) nanoscale islands (i.e., nanostructures).
-A notable example is the deposition of metal films on two-dimensional (2D) crystals (e.g., graphene and MoS2) for which the tendency toward the formation of 3D agglomerates imposes technological obstacles for the use of 2D materials in a wide range of catalytic, sensing, and switching devices.
+A notable example is the deposition of metal films on two-dimensional (2D) crystals (e.g., graphene and MoS2) and functional oxides (e.g., ZnO and TiO2) for which the tendency toward the formation of 3D agglomerates imposes technological obstacles for the use of advanced materials in a wide range of energy, catalytic, sensing, and switching devices.
 Thus, understanding the currently unknown atomistic mechanisms that govern 3D island formation and shape evolution is a key step toward controlling film morphology and, by extension, the functionality of devices based on weakly-interacting film/substrate materials systems.

-(1) We will use DFT calculations to determine surface adsorption energies and diffusion barriers of metal adatoms on graphene and MoS2.
+(1) We will use DFT calculations to determine surface adsorption energies and diffusion barriers of metal adatoms on MoS2, TiO2, and ZnO.

 Publications from our group where use of SNIC resources is acknowledged: